 BEST soldering geeks enable electronics companies to be more effective through professional instruction, tools and taking secondary assembly projects off your plate

 Underfills protect the active surface of the die of flip chips, BGA ad CSP package types while improving their reliability by distributing stress away from the solder interconnects.
 This increases the performance of products in meeting drop, shock and bend criteria.
 Newer underfills are specifically designed to minimize the need to scrap entire boards with high cost devices bonded on them because testing has determined that a device is defective.
-However, the ability of these devices to be reworked once they have been underfilled, is challenging and time-consuming.
+However, the ability of these devices to be reworked once they have been underfilled is both challenging and time-consuming.

 The rework process begins with the even heating of the substrate to a temperature above the softening point of the underfill.
 The package is mechanically gripped or pried with enough torque to break the fillet’s adhesions to the board.
 The chip undergoing rework is then heated above the solder reflow temperature to melt the solder connections and break down the underfill.
 The device is then removed from the PCB.
 Residual solder and underfill are cleaned off the substrate.
 Cleanup after chip removal removes any underfill residue and excess solder on the substrate.
 This part of the process must be done with extreme care in order to not damage the pads and adjacent components on the substrate.
 The site is then cleaned prior to inspection.
 Once cleanup of the substrate is complete, a new chip can be aligned, reflowed, and underfilled.